turboladen/ror_class/d1/2_tools.md

     * build tools
     * debugger
     * bells & whistles
-* Why?
+* Why do I need this?
-    * You don't.  ...but it could help.
+    * You don't.  ...but you really should.

-!SLIDE
+!SLIDE bullets
 # IDEs (cont.)

 * Popular Ruby/Rails IDEs: